 The target audience for this activity is professionals and students interested in health informatics.

-After participating in this webinar the learner should be better able to:
+After participating in the webinar, attendees should be able to:

 - 35-minute presentation by article author(s) considering salient features of the published study and its potential impact on practice